 When Mariya Karimjee was little, members of her family made a decision that would affect her entire life.
 Years later, she wants to know why.

-There are 74 results for "Sexuality"
+There are 74 results

 There's one group of people that is universally tarred and feathered in the United States and most of the world.
 We never hear from them, because they can't identify themselves without putting their livelihoods and reputations at risk.